PTSD Treatment & Counseling

 Treatment Of PTSD?

 The main goals of PTSD Therapies are to reduce symptoms, improve response to triggers, and build self-esteem.
-I help clients with PTSD meet their goals using Cognitive Behavioral Therapy (CBT) and Accelerated Resolution Therapy (ART).
+We help clients with PTSD meet their goals using Cognitive Behavioral Therapy (CBT) and Accelerated Resolution Therapy (ART).

-Accelerated Resolution Therapy (ART) is my first line treatment option for individuals with a history of trauma or PTSD.
+Accelerated Resolution Therapy (ART) is often our first line treatment option for individuals with a history of trauma or PTSD.
 ART involves visualizing the traumatic memory and reprocessing the memory using a structured therapeutic process and eye movements.
 ART often helps clients move on from trauma so that previously overwhelming thoughts, feelings, or sensations they experienced no longer hurt and the client finds rapid relief.

 CBT is also an evidence-based therapy for the treatment of PTSD.
 CBT focuses on changing unhelpful beliefs about the trauma and focuses on developing coping skills to address the trauma.